faenrandir/a_careful_examination/documents/book_of_mormon/the_bom_and_the_twelve_points_of_pelagius.md

 4. **That before the coming of our Savior some men lived without sin.**

-    *No men lived without sin before the Savior.*
+    *All disagree in unison: no men lived without sin before the Savior.*

     **[BOM]** 2 Nephi 2:5 And by the law no flesh is justified; and by the law no flesh is justified; or, by the law men are cut off.
 Yea, by the temporal law they were cut off; and also, by the spiritual law they perish from that which is good, and become miserable forever.